shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

     emit ItemCreated(itemId);
   }
 ```

+`currentWeight` and `calcCost` are helper functions we will be using later.

 The function `createItem` is used to publish a new Item object to the ranked list.
 The item will require a title, IPFS image hash and text description to be set before the object can be created.
 The current sender is considered the owner of the item.